forme verte forme orange forme bleue forme magenta

 – Notify you as soon as possible in the event of a data breach.

-- privacy by design”: design your solutions with data security and confidentiality in mind, right from the start.
+– “Privacy by design”: design solutions taking into account data security and confidentiality from the outset.

 – Retain personal data for a limited and proportionate period.